Last update: December 9th, 2023 at 08:37 am

 See the 10 Best Ixtapa All Inclusive Resorts.

-Fresh off an extensive renovation, the Thompson Hotel Zihuatanejo (formerly the Hotel Viceroy Zihuatanejo) is a beautiful full-scale luxury resort nestled into a tropical garden.
+The Thompson Hotel Zihuatanejo is a beautiful, full-scale luxury resort nestled into a tropical garden right on La Ropa Beach.

 The property has spacious suites, several restaurants, 3 pools (2 adult, 1 family), a full-service spa, a fitness center and 2 tennis courts.
 Water skiing, wind surfing and snorkeling are available on site.